 The picture below shows the entropy.
 This curve should decrease.

-How to test the Tensorflow model
+How to test the Tensorflow trained model based on Transfer Learning

 Once we are satisfied with the model we can test it: